AfnanFathy22/IPL-2023-Auction-Data-Analysis/README.md

 The goal is to explore player pricing, team distribution, player types, and prepare the dataset for further machine learning tasks.

+⚠️ Note:

+This project is for Data Analysis purposes only.

+No Machine Learning models were built.

 📂 Dataset

 Dataset used: